spacedogXYZ/spacedogXYZ/_posts/2015-06-13-callpower.md

 ### Context ###

-Starting in January, we began working with [Demand Progress](http://demandprogress.org) on a series of "microsites" that enabled their members to easily call Congress regarding Net Neutrality concerns.
-The project that enabled this was developed by the [Internet Taskforce)](https://taskforce.is) in 2014 as an open source tool using the Twilio API.
+Starting in January, we began working with [Demand Progress](http://demandprogress.org) on a series of "microsites" that enabled their members to easily call Congress to defend Net Neutrality.
+The project that enabled this was developed by the [Internet Taskforce](https://taskforce.is) in 2014 as an open source tool using the Twilio API.
 The code works well and powered over 100,000 calls, but it required a highly technical user to create new campaigns and alter targets.
 After building a half-dozen individual sites for different campaigns, I approached several different organizations about combining efforts and developing a user-friendly interface.

 ### Engagement ###